Australian Football League draft: Men's

 Despite the expectations of the number one pick, not all have forged successful VFL/AFL careers.
-Adam Cooney, the first pick of the 2003 AFL draft, was the first number one draft pick to be awarded the prestigious Brownlow Medal (in 2008), and remains the only first pick Brownlow Medallist to date.
-In the same year, Luke Hodge, the number one pick in 2001, won the Norm Smith Medal with Hawthorn, and remains the only first-pick Norm Smith Medallist to date.
+Adam Cooney, the first pick of the 2003 AFL draft, was the first number one draft pick to be awarded the prestigious Brownlow Medal in 2008.
+Along with Matt Rowell, who won the award in 2025, they are the only first pick Brownlow Medallists to date.
+In 2008, Luke Hodge, the number one pick in 2001, won the Norm Smith Medal with Hawthorn, and remains the only first-pick Norm Smith Medallist to date.
 No number one selection has yet been inducted into the Australian Football Hall of Fame.
 Only five number one picks have won a premiership (Drew Banfield, Des Headland, Luke Hodge, Tom Boyd and Cam Rayner).

 Since 2023, the number one draft pick also receives the Allen Aylett Medal, with the first medal being awarded to Harley Reid who was drafted number one to the West Coast Eagles.

 The following is a list of the number one overall draft picks since the draft's inception in 1981: